corona-warn-app/cwa-documentation/solution_architecture.md

 Return data needs to be signed and will contain a timestamp (please refer to protocol buffer files for further information).
 Using index endpoints will not increase the number of requests, as they can be handled within a single HTTP session.
 In case the hourly endpoint does not hold diagnosis keys for the selected hour, the mobile application does not need to download it.
 If, on the other hand multiple files need to be downloaded (e.g. because the client was switched off overnight), they can be handled in a single session as well.

-In order to ensure the authenticity of the files, they need to be signed (according to the specifications of the API) on a server side with a private key, while the app uses the public key to verify that signature.
+In order to ensure the authenticity of the files, they need to be signed (according to the specifications of the API) on server side with a private key, while the app uses the public key to verify that signature.
 To ensure roaming qualities (protocol interoperability with servers in other geographical regions), it is planned to move to a single agreed protocol once finally defined.

 ![Figure 8: Data format (protocol buffer) specified by Apple/Google](images/solution_architecture/figure_8.svg "Figure 8: Data format (protocol buffer) specified by Apple/Google")